suminohh/content-ops-starter/content/pages/blog/index.md

   title:
     textAlign: center
 seo:
-  metaTitle: Blog - Demo site
+  metaTitle: Blog
   metaDescription: >-
-    This is the blog of the demo site where we post about technology, product, and design.
+    This is the blog of Sumin Oh where I post about technology, product, and design.
   socialImage: /images/img-placeholder.svg
   type: Seo